 FRONT International: Cleveland Triennial for Contemporary Art

-This project was commissioned by FRONT International: Cleveland Triennial for Contemporary Art, and organized by Andrea Gyorody, Ellen Johnson ’33 Assistant Curator of Modern and Contemporary Art.
-THE RENDERING (H X W X D =) is presented by FRONT International: An American City: Eleven Cultural Exercises with support from the Eric & Jane Nord Family Fund and the Nord Family Foundation.
+Cui Jie is presented by FRONT International: An American City: Eleven Cultural Exercises with support from the Eric & Jane Nord Family Fund, the Nord Family Foundation, and Antenna Space, Shanghai.

 FRONT International: Cleveland Triennial for Contemporary Art is an exhibition comprising artist commissions, performances, films, and public programs launching, in its inaugural edition, in July of 2018.
 An American City: Eleven Cultural Exercises, in collaboration with museums, civic institutions, and alternative spaces across Cleveland, Akron, and Oberlin, showcases an ambitious roster of projects, including performance and theater throughout the landscape and built environment.
 With a roster of national, international, and area-based artists at all points in their careers, FRONT examines the ever-changing and politically urgent conditions of an American city.

-For more information about the FRONT Triennial, which extends across venues in Cleveland, Akron, and Oberlin, visit FRONTart.org and follow @FRONTtriennial on Facebook and Instagram.
+For more information about the FRONT Triennial visit FRONTart.org and follow @FRONTtriennial on Facebook and Instagram.